fomightez/qgridNappmode-notebooks/README.md

 ----

 ### Post-Fork Differences
-- I added appmode and my other favorite dependencies as in my appmode repo.
+- After copying the base `qgrid-notebooks` exampple, I added appmode and my other favorite dependencies as in my appmode repo.
 In order to add appmode and the ones possible to the `environment.yml` and then tested.
 Seemed to work as appmode worked.
 Finally to finish adding those dependences I like, I added a `postBuild` file to add the dependencies conda cannot handle.

 ### Issues

-I had tried adding ggrid to my working appmode repo but that didn't seem to work in that although I got no errors, the dataframes weren't being rendered as they were at the demo hosted [here](https://github.com/quantopian/qgrid-notebooks) and launchable via [here](https://beta.mybinder.org/v2/gh/quantopian/qgrid-notebooks/master?filepath=index.ipynb).
+I had tried adding qgrid to my working appmode repo but that didn't seem to work.
+I didn't see any error reports, but the dataframes weren't being rendered as they were at the demo hosted [here](https://github.com/quantopian/qgrid-notebooks) and launchable via [here](https://beta.mybinder.org/v2/gh/quantopian/qgrid-notebooks/master?filepath=index.ipynb).